Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-Electoral systems are the rules that translate votes into political power—and those rules have profound consequences for everything you'll study in comparative politics.
+Electoral systems are the rules that translate votes into political power.
+Those rules have major consequences for everything you'll study in comparative politics.
 The choice between different systems shapes party systems, coalition formation, representation of minorities, government stability, and even voter behavior.
 When you see a country with dozens of parties in parliament versus one dominated by two major parties, the electoral system is almost always a key explanation.

 You're being tested on your ability to analyze how institutional design creates political outcomes.
-Don't just memorize which countries use which systems—understand the mechanisms behind them.
+Don't just memorize which countries use which systems.
+Understand the mechanisms behind them.
 Why does First-Past-the-Post tend to produce two-party systems?
 Why does Proportional Representation lead to coalition governments?
 These cause-and-effect relationships are what FRQs will ask you to explain.
-Know what Duverger's Law predicts, understand the tradeoffs between representation and accountability, and you'll be ready for whatever the exam throws at you.
+Know what Duverger's Law predicts, understand the tradeoffs between representation and accountability, and you'll be well prepared.

 These systems prioritize clear winners and government accountability over proportional representation.
-The underlying mechanism is simple: whoever gets the most votes wins, even without a majority.
+The underlying logic: whoever gets the most votes wins, even without a majority.
 This creates strong incentives for voters to consolidate around viable candidates and for parties to build broad coalitions before elections rather than after.

 Proportional Representation (PR) systems aim to make legislatures mirror the electorate.
 The core mechanism allocates seats based on vote share, so a party winning 30% of votes gets roughly 30% of seats.
 This dramatically lowers the threshold for representation and encourages multi-party systems.

 Mixed systems attempt to combine majoritarian accountability with proportional fairness.
-The mechanism typically gives voters two votes: one for a local representative (majoritarian) and one for a party (proportional).
-The balance between these components varies significantly.
+Voters typically get two votes: one for a local representative (majoritarian) and one for a party (proportional).
+The balance between these components varies significantly depending on the design.

-Compare: Compensatory vs. Parallel mixed systems—both combine FPTP and PR, but compensatory systems prioritize proportional outcomes while parallel systems can still produce significant disproportionality.
-Know which design Germany uses (compensatory) for exam questions.
+Compare: Compensatory vs. Parallel mixed systems: both combine FPTP and PR, but compensatory systems prioritize proportional outcomes while parallel systems can still produce significant disproportionality.
+Know which design Germany uses (compensatory) and which Japan uses (parallel).

 These systems let voters express nuanced preferences rather than choosing just one candidate.
-The mechanism uses ranked ballots and eliminates candidates sequentially or assigns points based on ranking position.
+They use ranked ballots and either eliminate candidates sequentially or assign points based on ranking position.
 This reduces wasted votes and can produce consensus winners.

 These systems fall between majoritarian and proportional extremes, producing some proportionality without full PR mechanisms.
-They often create strategic dilemmas for parties and voters that can fragment or consolidate party systems unpredictably.
+They often create strategic dilemmas for parties and voters that can fragment or consolidate party systems in unpredictable ways.

-Compare: SNTV vs. Block Voting—both operate in multi-member districts, but SNTV limits voters to one choice while Block Voting allows multiple.
-SNTV can help smaller parties; Block Voting tends to amplify majorities.
+Compare: SNTV vs. Block Voting: both operate in multi-member districts, but SNTV limits voters to one choice while Block Voting allows multiple.
+SNTV can help smaller parties win seats; Block Voting tends to amplify majorities.

 | Concept | Best Examples |